India ATLAS of Plucked Instruments

 veena

-The veena (or been or bin or tanjauri veena or saraswati veena) is an old South Indian instrument for playing Carnactic music; it is still very popular - so nowadays even fiberglass bodies are made.
-The veena is made in several sizes.
+The veena (or been or bin or tanjore veena or tanjauri veena or saraswati veena) is an old south Indian instrument for playing Carnatic music; it is still very popular - so nowadays even fiberglass bodies are made.

 top